-With IT being such an integral part of modern business, the capacity for long-term planning and improvement is essential for successful organizations.
+With IT being such an integral part of modern business, factoring it into long-term planning and improvement is essential for successful organizations.
 ITIL DPI offers a series of terms, tools, and best practices for healthy IT governance, including methods for organizational change management and overseeing Governance, Risks & Compliance (GRC).
 It is ideal for organizations wishing to plan, enable, and measure long-term changes whilst also justifying them to stakeholders and firmly establishing environments of continuous learning.
-Kickstart your ITIL 4 training today!

 This introductory module introduces students to the course, showing them the course structure and outlining the learning outcomes.